+You will receive detailed instructions from WUR about how to register for courses.
 Students will fill out a learning agreement as part of the application process.
 After the study program has been approved by Wageningen, students can register for their courses.
-To register student contact the lecturer (contact person) mentioned in the course description.
-Select the person and you will get the address & e-mail.
-Tell him or her that you are a new exchange student and that you are not able to register electronically yet.
-Add your full name, date of birth & selected courses (+ codes) to your message.
-You should register only for the courses you have selected for the first period of your study at Wageningen University.
 If you have already registered and decide to change your study-programme, do not forget to cancel the registration of the courses you are not going to attend.
 You can do this the same way you registered.